 To be considered for an internship, you must submit a PDF to internships@FristArtMuseum.org containing all the following documents:

-All applications must be submitted with the following filename format:
+All applications must be submitted as one digital package with the following filename format:

 You will receive a notification when your application has been received.
 We will contact those whom we wish to interview.